denten-books/plain-text/main.md

 Turing describes an automatic machine (*a*-machine) capable of transposing the problem of calculability into "effective calculability."
-Where all previous calculators were special-purpose mechanisms, engineered to augment a specific type of computation, Turing thought of his device as an universal "*a*-machine."
+Where all previous calculators were special-purpose mechanisms, engineered to augment a specific type of computation, Turing thought of his device as a universal "*a*-machine."
 In theory (and it was conceived as a thought experiment, at first), it could imitate any other mechanism for calculation, because its internal composition could be reduced to a dynamic representational state, (as opposed to a fixed, mechanical one).
 The device would receive input by means of a paper ribbon containing discrete symbolic inputs.
 At its bare minimum, the device would need only the ribbon, a means of "reading," and the means of "writing," the symbols onto the tape.
-Mechanically, its movement could be restricted to one axis or to the movement of the tape through the machine.
-What makes such a device a *universal* machine is its ability to internalize the symbol as part of its mechanism.
-The symbolic input can represent computable data (letters and numbers), but it can also function as control code ("move left," "erase mark") altering the movement of the mechanism.
+Mechanically, its movement could be restricted to one axis or to the movement of the tape through the mechanism.

+What makes such a device a *universal* machine is its ability to internalize symbol as part of its mechanism.
+Symbolic input, in this case, can represent computable data (letters and numbers), but it can also function as control code ("move left," "erase mark") altering the movement of the mechanism.
 In fact, the Turing machine does not properly differentiate between content and control code.
 Its "internal state" (Turing uses terms of sentient awareness throughout) "is determined by *m*-configuration *q<sub>n</sub>* and the scanned symbol," where the *m*-configurations are defined as "a finite number of conditions" of